jagerber48/sciform/docs/source/usage.rst

 Note, however, that :class:`Decimal` arithmetic operations are less performant that :class:`float` operations.
-So, the suggested workflow is to store and manipulate numerical data as :class:`float` instances, and only convert to :class:`Decimal`, or format using :mod:`sciform`, as the final step when numbers are being displayed for human readers.
+So, unless very high precision is needed at all steps of the calculation, the suggested workflow is to store and manipulate numerical data as :class:`float` instances, and only convert to :class:`Decimal`, or format using :mod:`sciform`, as the final step when numbers are being displayed for human readers.

 Float issues